StacieL/doc/docs/DeployAppStore-RegisterAppleDeveloperProgramOrganization.md

 ![alt-text](assets/deploy-app-store/DUNS-Number-Apple-Mail_4D-for-iOS.png)

 ## STEP 5.
-REGISTER AS A DEVELOPER
+Register as a developer

 You can register as a developer [here](https://developer.apple.com/programs/enterprise/enroll/).
 * Click on the Start your Enrollment button.